DeeMcCart/CI_PP5_Jeweller/README.md

 * I implemented a model-based approach for the 'About' section, with sysadmin-editable inline text snippets (section -> title & seq# -> text body).
 Originally I had thought that these might be edited using Summernote, which would allow for a rich 'About' and 'FAQ' section however summernote implementation is tricky for inline data structures so had to be moved outside the scope of the project.
 The data models are in place and remain in use however they're just not as beautiful as i had hoped.

 * Shipping lead time.
 I wanted to implement some funtionality whereby  the user would be notified as to the likely despatch date for their order, and the concept of prioritising orders based on their shipping date, and to flagging up 'late' orders falling behind schedule.
 I added a default lead time based on product source (stock = 1 day between order creation and shipping, make-to-order = 7 days, commisioned item = 21 days etc) with an editable value per product.
-Based in this i intended to calculate order/line shipping dates.
+Based in this I intended to calculate order/line shipping dates.
 I added a method on the order model to determine if the order was 'late'.
 This had to be backtracked as it was constantly re-evaluating 'late'ness of an order, and kept prompting as a changed order on every migration.
 Shipping lead time is partially implemented witin the delivererd solution.

 ### Features Left to Implement